Lesterpaintstheworld/terminal-velocity/demande/02_002_project_overview.md

 - Universal Basic Compute (UBC) System [REDACTED]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 [REDACTED]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 [REDACTED]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
+[REDACTED]
+- This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 - Narrative period: evolution of human-AI relationships